-I am currently reading a book entitled “The Big Bam,” which is a biography of Babe Ruth, written by Leigh Montville.
+A few years ago, I read a book entitled “The Big Bam,” which is a biography of Babe Ruth, written by Leigh Montville.
 In it, the author goes into great detail about the transaction that made Ruth a Yankee, in January of 1920.
 At the time the deal was made, Ruth was coming off a season in which he hit the then unheard of total of 29 home runs.
 He had almost convinced Red Sox Manager, Ed Barrow, that he was too good a hitter to continue pitching.
 He was quickly becoming the most famous man in America and was about to embark on a career in pinstripes that would in effect, make him the God of baseball.
 So imagine for a moment that you are today’s Pinstripe Birthday celebrant, Sammy Vick.
 You’ve been a Yankee for three seasons and in 1919, you finally became the team’s starting right fielder.
 You’re only 24 years old and the Yankees, under second-year Manager Miller Huggins, were an improving baseball team, finishing in third place in the American League the past season.
 So you wake up on January 4, 1920 and you pour yourself a cup of coffee and grab the morning newspaper.
 You unfold it and there on the top of the front page, you’re suddenly staring at your own obituary.
 Actually, the headline reads “Yankees Purchase Ruth From Boston” but to your eyes it says “Sammy Vick’s Days as Yankees’ Starting Right Fielder Are Over Forever.”
 When he got to the part of the article where Huggins is quoted as saying Babe’s pitching days are over for good, Vick probably put down his coffee and the newspaper and went back to bed hoping against hope that everything that had just transpired was nothing but a bad dream.

 Ruth went on to hit 59 home runs during his first season in New York.
 Vick only got to play when “The Big Bam” was hurt, tired, hung over or finished hitting for the day.
 That meant Vick, who was a native of Batesville, Mississippi, appeared in just 51 games in 1920.
 The following season he was traded to Boston as part of a nine-player swap between the two teams.
 He floundered as a Red Sox and was back in the minors by 1922.
 He played until 1930 but never got back to the big leagues.
 Sammy lived to be 91, passing away in 1986.
 I bet at the time, he was still telling anyone who would listen that he was the guy who lost his job to Babe Ruth.